FO-ODE/RoboCup-Home-Carry-My-Luggage/README.md

 - CUDA-compatible GPU (for YOLO)

 ## Docker
 All required packages for this task have been encapsulated in **two Docker images**, which include a fully configured runtime environment.
 Once downloaded, they can be directly used on the **Tiago robot**.
+And it is recommended to boot the image with **rocker** in order to enable Nvidia CUDA support.

 **Note:** Due to **differences in MoveIt versions** and **incompatibility of certain message types**, some features may not function correctly in the **Gazebo simulation environment**.